 NOTE: If you are an Illinois Sex Offender, the Illinois Sex Offender Registration Act requires you to complete a Registration Form before enrolling in classes.
-Bring completed forms to Student Development and Counseling or complete a form in that office before enrolling in classes.
+Bring completed forms to the Dean of Students or complete a form in that office before enrolling in classes.